 Handmade by Julie Anne Denton

-" After her academic studies in glass & philosophy she completed her one year apprenticeship with glassblower Emilio Santini from the famous Italian island of Murano.
-She extended her travel to learn the secret art of glass from four other famous glass artists, and finally rounded off her education with Bertil Vallien of the renowned Swedish design house Kosta Boda (est. 1742).
-Julie settled in Zürich in 2010 and opened her own firm Atelier #315.
-She works with a small team beside her who all care deeply about creating quality pieces which resonate beauty, workmanship, and authenticity."
+" After her academic studies in glass & philosophy she completed her one-year apprenticeship with maestro Emilio Santini from the famous Italian island of Murano.
+She extended her travels to learn the secret art of glass from four other famous glass artists, and finally rounded off her education with Bertil Vallien of the renowned Swedish design house Kosta Boda (est. 1742).
+Julie settled in Zürich in 2010 and opened both her design firm Atelier #315 & later Zurich Glass School her remote learning platform.
+She works with a small team beside her who all care deeply about learning and creating quality pieces which resonate beauty, workmanship, and authenticity. "

 on why she creates